1:12 scale

-The 1:12 scale is a traditional scale (ratio) for models and miniatures.
-In this scale (ratio), one inch on the scale model or miniature is equal to twelve inches on the original object being copied.
-Depending on the application, this particular scale (ratio) is also called one-scale (since 1 inch equals 1 foot).
+The 1:12 scale is a common scale (ratio) for models and miniatures.
+In this scale, one unit of length on the model corresponds to twelve units on the original object.
+It is popular for modellers working in imperial units, because one inch on the model corresponds to one foot (twelve inches) on the original object, therefore sometimes called one-scale.

-The scale is popular for dollhouses, especially those aimed at adult collectors.
-It is also used for model live steam railroads, and rather rarely, for high-end die-cast model and radio-controlled cars.
+This scale is useful for human-sized objects, such as figurines, vehicles or individual buildings.
+It is therefore popular for dollhouses, especially those aimed at adult collectors, and action figures, especially those based on superheroes.
+It is also used for miniature railways using live steam (but not tabletop model railways).
+Rarer uses of 1:12 include high-end die-cast toys and radio-controlled cars.